davidalexisnyt/micropython-workshop/docs/section_1.md

 ## ESP32-based boards

 Following on the success of the ESP8266, Espressif came up with the ESP32.
-This has a dual-core 32-bit processor running at between 160MHz and 240MHz, faster WiFi, Bluetooth, and lots more I/O ports.
+This has a dual-core 32-bit processor running at between 160MHz and 240MHz, a 3rd ultra-low-power co-processor, faster WiFi, Bluetooth, and lots more I/O ports.
 In addition to the standard "developer board" form factors, this chip comes in interesting packages like the ESP Cam (a 2MP camera for video streaming and still imaging for about $8) and the ESP-AI (camera plus built-in face-detecting AI in hardware).

 <img src="./section_1_images/developing-for-espressif-esp32-and-esp8266.png" alt="Develop for espressif esp32 and esp8266 by Carstent" style="zoom: 50%;" />